 Having said that, adults are more likely to be more motivated than Young Learners.
 Adults are generally in the classroom because they choose to or because they need to learn English for work or study, which means their motivation levels are naturally high.
 Young Learners usually have no choice, which means that they may lose enthusiasm if they are not interested in what is happening in the classroom.

-Probably the most obvious difference is that of discipline.
+Probably the most obvious difference between teaching adults and Young Learners is that of discipline.
 Teaching Young Learners is all about being able to deal with discipline calmly and effectively.
 If you’re lucky, you might have a teacher’s assistant or a co-teacher to help you if you are teaching Young Learners in a physical classroom.
 When teaching adults, disciplines should not be an issue because, well, they’re adults.

 When teaching online, discipline can be very tricky.
 Again it shouldn’t be an issue with adults, and if it is, it’s usually best not to engage with the difficult behaviour and try to move on.
 The worst thing that can happen is the learner leaves the lesson, which may affect your teacher rating if you are working for a company, but at least you won’t have to deal with the student any longer!
 For Young Learners, if a learner is acting out in an online lesson, it may be necessary to speak to the parents privately about the situation.

 Finally, the biggest difference between teaching adults and Young Learners is what the students bring to the classroom.
 Young Learners bring enthusiasm, curiosity, and energy, while adults bring life experience.
 While Young Learners are still learning about the world around them, adults have already had a lifetime of experiences and have their own ideas and opinions.